 So the knowledge stays locked up.
 Experienced engineers hoard it not out of selfishness, but because there's no good way to transfer it.
 The feedback loop between the people who know and the people who want to learn is so broken that young engineers just give up.
 They look at the tooling, look at the learning curve, and choose software instead.

 And honestly?
 Who can blame them.
 The gap between modern developer tooling and hardware design tooling is embarrassing.
-I've been on both sides of this.
-I've worked at Apple and Meta, and built a robotic surgical arm that had to work under rocket launch vibrations through NASA's RockSat program.
+I've seen both sides of this.
+At Apple and Meta I worked with world-class developer tooling — fast iteration loops, strong automation, AI copilots.
+I built a robotic surgical arm that had to work under rocket launch vibrations through NASA's RockSat program.
+On the hardware side, the workflow still looks like it did decades ago.
 Now I'm building Trace, an AI-native PCB design tool.
 Our team includes engineers from NVIDIA who've designed at the ASIC level.
 We've seen what world-class dev tooling looks like, and we've seen what the hardware side is stuck with.
 The gap between those two worlds is insulting.

 Hardware engineers have Altium charging thousands per year for what is still a manual workflow.
 KiCad, free but manual everything.
 OrCAD that takes months just to learn.
 Version control means renaming files "_final_v2_REAL".
 Component selection means opening Digi-Key in one tab, LCSC in another, and a PDF datasheet in a third.
 DRC is a button you click and pray.
 Routing is done trace by trace, by hand, for hours.
 Gerber export is a 12-step wizard you google every time.
 Separate files for every copper layer, silkscreen, solder mask, paste, outline, and drill.
 Zip them up, upload to JLCPCB or PCBWay, and pray your design rules match their manufacturing constraints.
 They usually don't.
 Minimum trace width, annular ring, via diameter, solder mask clearance.
 Every fab has different specs, and if you violate any of them, you're back in your EDA tool fixing things and re-exporting.
 Collaboration means emailing a zip file.
 The UIs have gotten prettier, but the workflow underneath hasn't changed.